 - Enhancing brand awareness and recall value

 A landing page is a URL or a webpage on which, a user “lands” when they click on your advertisement.
 A landing page is a standalone page, distinct from your main website, designed to focus on a specific objective.
-A great landing page is crucial to the success of your AdWords campaign.
+A great landing page is crucial to the success of your Google Ads campaign.
 A well designed and optimized landing page will help convert visitors into leads, or even customers.

 Keep the following things in mind while designing your landing page: